JeffCantores/All-Writes-Reversed/README.md

 # All Writes Reversed

-This repository contains the codes for our finals project in Web Programming
+An e-commerce web application made using PHP, JavaScript, and MySQL.

 This is an e-commerce website application.